-No business process is perfect immediately.
+No business process is perfect from the start.
 Reaching perfection in business process management requires honest analysis followed by tweaks and improvements.

-But before we define process optimization, let’s start by defining what a business process is.
+But before we define process optimization, let’s start by defining a business process.

 What Is a Business Process?

 A business process is a set of tasks that are executed to deliver a product or service, or simply achieve a business goal.
 There are three types of business processes: management processes, operational processes and supporting processes.